 We offer undergraduate and postgraduate programs that will equip you with the knowledge and skills to allow you to deal with current and future physical and environmental challenges.
 Areas of study include construction management, concrete and steel structures, fluids, structural mechanics and dynamics, soil and environmental mechanics, geotechnical engineering, bridge engineering, and water resources, all of which fall under the fundamental disciplines of mathematics, physics and chemistry.

-At the undergraduate level, we offer a four-year Bachelor of Engineering (Civil) degree program as well as specialisations in construction management, environmental, geotechnical and structural engineering.
+At the undergraduate level, we offer a four-year Bachelor of Engineering Honours (Civil) degree program as well as specialisations in construction management, environmental, geotechnical and structural engineering.
 A five-year combined degree program incorporating science, commerce, arts, medical science, or law is also available.

 Our undergraduate programs are accredited by Engineers Australia.